 Accept the one whose faith is weak, without quarreling over disputable matters.Romans 14:1 NIV

-I believe that much of this falls into what Paul calls ‘disputable matters’.
-In this chapter he identifies two of them.
+In this chapter, Paul gave instructions about what he called disputable matters.
+And he identified two of them.
 Eating meat sacrificed to idols is not an issue today.
 But sometimes the specialness of days is.
 Is the Lord’s day more significant than the rest of the week?
+Should Christians celebrate Christmas or other holidays?

 The thing about disputable matters is that there is no clear-cut right or wrong concerning them.
 The Scripture does not address them directly.
 And we can potentially take either side with a clear conscious.